Department Chair: Dr. Robbie Lieberman

 With its mission rooted in interdisciplinary teaching, scholarship, and community service; and with a special focus on cultural and international subjects, the ISD stands in a unique position to contribute to the University's mission of diversity and community outreach.

 The programs within the ISD share a commitment to interdisciplinary learning and scholarship, critical cultural analysis, intersectionality, transnational perspectives, and public engagement.

-ISD's seven programs draw their faculties from departments all across the campus.
-The faculties collaborate to teach students new approaches to subjects and to open students to out-of-the-box thinking and experimentation, while also grounding them in solid research and presentation skills.
+ISD's eight programs draw on departments all across the campus.
+Faculty members collaborate to teach students new approaches to subjects and encourage out-of-the-box thinking and experimentation while also grounding them in solid research and presentation skills.

-The Department offers a Bachelor of Arts in African & African Diaspora Studies; minors in African & African American Studies, American Studies, Asian Studies, Gender & Women's Studies, Latin American & Latino Studies, Peace Studies, and Religious Studies; and, a Master of Arts in American Studies.
-A new department, ISD is still growing, with majors in Gender & Women's Studies and Asian Studies pending.
+The Department offers a Bachelor of Arts in African and African Diaspora Studies (AADS) and another in Asian Studies; minors in AADS, American Studies, Asian Studies, Gender and Women's Studies, Latin American; Latino Studies, Peace Studies, and Religious Studies; courses in Science, Technology, and Society, and a Master of Arts in American Studies.
+A young and growing department, ISD is working on a proposal for a new major focused on gender